Composable security of delegated quantum computation: Delegated quantum computation

 \subsubsection{Ideal resource}

 To model the security (and correctness) of a delegated quantum computation protocol, we need to model the ideal delegated computation resource $\aS$ that we wish to build.
-We start with an ideal resource that provides blindness, and denote it $\aS^b$.
+We start with an ideal resource that provides blindness, and denote it $\aS^{\blind}$.

-The task Alice wants to be executed is provided as an input to the resource $\aS^b$ at the $A$\=/interface.
-It could be modeled has having two parts, some quantum state $\psi_{A_1}$ and a classical description $\Phi_{A_2}$ of some quantum operation that she wants to apply to $\psi$, i.e., she wishes to compute $\Phi(\psi)$.
+The task Alice wants to be executed is provided as an input to the resource $\aS^{\blind}$ at the $A$\=/interface.
+It could be modeled as having two parts, some quantum state $\psi_{A_1}$ and a classical description $\Phi_{A_2}$ of some quantum operation that she wants to apply to $\psi$, i.e., she wishes to compute $\Phi(\psi)$.
 This can alternatively be seen as applying a universal computation $\cU$ to the input $\psi_{A_1} \tensor \proj{\Phi}_{A_2}$.
-We adopt this view in the remainder of this paper, and model the resource as performing some fixed computation $\cU$.
-There is however no reason to enforce that the input be a pair of a quantum state and classical operation, so we generalize it to any quantum input $\psi_A$\footnote{If a protocol requires the input to have a certain structure for correctness, e.g., part classical part quantum, this can embed in $\cU$, e.g., $\cU$ first measures the part of the input expected to be classical.}.
+We adopt this view in the remainder of this paper, and model the resource as performing some fixed computation $\cU$ on an input $\psi_A$ that may be part quantum and part classical.\footnoteremember{fn:classical.input}{Alternatively, the input can be modeled as entirely quantum, and both Alice and the ideal resource first measure the part of the input that should be classical, before executing $\pi_A$ and the universal computation $\cU$, respectively.
+This corresponds to plugging an extra measurement converter into the $A$\=/interfaces of both the real and ideal systems (that converts the quantum input into a classical\-/quantum input), which can only decrease the distance between the real and ideal systems, i.e., increase the security.}